Khao Manee: Ayutthaya Kingdom

-In the Ayutthaya Kingdom (AD 1351-1767) there are many books about ancient Siam cats recording cats such as the Siamese cat, Korat cat, Suphalak cat, Konja cat, etc..
+In the Ayutthaya Kingdom (AD 1351–1767) there are many books about ancient Siam cats recording cats such as the Siamese/Thai, Korat, Suphalak, Konja, etc..
 There are 23 species in Ayutthaya.
 17 species were fed at the Ayutthaya royal palace, but there are no records about the Khao Manee.
 There are a few records about white cats, but no specific records about the Khao Manee.
 Only 23 species have been recorded.

 Thonburi Kingdom

-After the Ayutthaya Kingdom collapsed during the Burmese-Siamese War (AD 1765-67), the Siamese people emigrated to the Thonburi kingdom (AD 1768-1782).
+After the Ayutthaya Kingdom collapsed during the Burmese-Siamese War (AD 1765–67), the Siamese people emigrated to the Thonburi Kingdom (AD 1768–1782).
 One of the most important temples in Bangkok is in the Wat Arun.
 A Buddhist temple had existed at the site of Wat Arun since the time of the Ayutthaya Kingdom.
 When King Taksin established his new capital of Thonburi near the temple after the fall of Ayutthaya, the Khao Manee's historical records were found there.

 Rattanakosin Kingdom (Bangkok)

-In the reign of King Nangklao (AD 1824-1851), the Khao Manee is more frequently mentioned.
+In the reign of King Nangklao (AD 1824–1851), the Khao Manee is more frequently mentioned.
 Khao Manee cats are famed and there have been paintings found of them at temples.
 The white cat was originally known as the ‘Khao Plort’, then became known as the Khao Manee in the reign of King Chulalongkorn (1868-1910 AD).